ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 Projects like the Community Archive (community-archive.org) have made progress on the preservation side: you can upload your Twitter archive to a public database where it's queryable and searchable.
 But preservation isn't the same as liberation.
 Your data is saved, but it's still not *yours* in the way that matters: living on infrastructure you control, in a format with a real interface, on a federated protocol.

-### What Murmur does
+### What Hivesong does

-**Project Murmur bridges that gap.** It's a sync pipeline that takes your Twitter archive from Community Archive and pumps it into Bluesky, preserving thread structure, original timestamps, quote-post references, and media attachments.
+**Project Hivesong bridges that gap.** It's a sync pipeline that takes your Twitter archive from Community Archive and pumps it into Bluesky, preserving thread structure, original timestamps, quote-post references, and media attachments.
 Because Bluesky is built on the AT Protocol, the result isn't just a mirror: it's a federated, self-hostable copy of your intellectual work that any Bluesky client can browse and search, that lives on a Personal Data Server you can run yourself, and that nobody can take away from you.

 And it's not just about the platform disappearing.
 A memex rots from the inside too.
 Every outbound link in a tweet (to a paper, a blog post, a collaborator's thread) is a synapse.
 When those links die, the thought they supported loses its evidence.
-Murmur includes link preservation as a core concern: unwrapping Twitter's `t.co` redirects before they break, archiving linked pages to the Internet Archive, and monitoring for rot over time.
+Hivesong includes link preservation as a core concern: unwrapping Twitter's `t.co` redirects before they break, archiving linked pages to the Internet Archive, and monitoring for rot over time.
 An external brain that can't remember what it was pointing at isn't much of a brain.

 ### UltimApe's archive